ryan-hill/course-in-a-box/modules/mapping/_posts/2003-01-01-plotly-and-mapview.md

 We can see in this simple scatter plot many of the added features that are provided with plotly.
 Mouse over any of the points and you can see the corresponding values on the x and y axes.
 Different subsets of the data can also be emphasized with the zooming options.

 A nice feature of the plotly library is the seamless integration with ggplot.
-The `ggplotly` function can be appended to any ggplot object to convert it to an interactive plotly chart.
-If you know how to use ggplot, you can use plotly.
+The `ggplotly` function from plotly can be appended to any ggplot object to convert it to an interactive plotly chart.
+In other words, if you know how to use ggplot, you can use plotly.

 ```r